The Starbucks menu is expansive and can be confusing for those who have never visited before.

 Ordering something at Starbucks might seem like a big deal, but once you know the basics, you can handle it like a pro.
-Here’s how to order at Starbucks like a pro.

 Quick Answer: How do you order Starbucks?

-I’ll also go over the different cup sizes.
-Read on!
+I'll also review the different cup sizes!

 1. Decide what type of drink you want